ImMattDavison/CashHook-Patreon/README.md

 ## Does it cost to use CashHook?

-CashHook is free and open source, meaning there are no fees to use CashHook, however we would really appreciate any donations to our [Ko-Fi page](https://ko-fi.com/cashhook)!
+CashHook is free and open source, meaning there are no fees to use CashHook, however we would really appreciate any donations to our [donation page](https://ko-fi.com/cashhook)!

 ## How do I get my CashHook link in Autocode?